Post Oak Labs · Infrastructure Comparison Framework

 | Governance and Risk | Closed multilateral platform with shared rules; consistency enforced by protocol; participants are known and permissioned | Bilateral correspondent relationships and SLAs; credit and FX risk held in intermediaries; RTGS operates with a central bank/sovereign backstop |

 The correct infrastructure choice depends on the scenario, counterparty type, market maturity, and regulatory environment.
-No single infrastructure is universally superior - each is fit for specific use cases, and the most robust institutional architectures combine all three in the correct dependency order.
+No single infrastructure is universally superior.
+Each is fit for specific use cases, and the most capable bank architectures combine all three in the correct dependency order.
 Correspondent banking retains a role wherever A2A network reach has not yet extended.

-Post Oak Labs works with commercial banks, central banks, and large corporates that are ready to design and deploy tokenized A2A infrastructure - not just study it.
+Post Oak Labs works with commercial banks, central banks, and large corporates that are ready to design and deploy tokenized A2A infrastructure.
 We have built production systems in the Caribbean and South Asia.
 We know what works.